wentam/bottom-bracket/notes/misc.md

         * Obviously this means it would need to be paired with a javascript glue library
     * Could create a webapp in an entirely arrp-runtime defined way.
 Initial page load just loads JS glue and nothing else.
+* Builtin macro: (arrp/print-expansion foo).
+Macroexpands input.
+Prints result.
+Expands into input.
+    * handy for debugging.
+    * Expanding into input means we can stick this anywhere and have no effect on outcome, just injects the side-effect of printing the expansion along the way.
+    * also print-expansion-1 to just do a macroexpand-1